PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Shell/Tank Collisions

-The first thing we are going to do is get the shell to check if it has collided with a tank.
+The first thing we're going to do is get the shell to check if it has collided with a tank.
 This is where our ‘Tank’ tag comes into use.
 We don’t just want to broadcast when a shell hits a tank, however.
 We want to:
 * Check if the tank is ours.
 * Check if we are currently invincible.
 * Disable the shell so it is removed from the scene.